-- We encourage you to connect to nature at home by using the resources we’ve created at vnpa.org.au/nature-at-home
+- We encourage you to connect with nature at home by using the resources (including videos, podcasts etc.) we’ve created at vnpa.org.au/nature-at-home

 - Park Watch magazine will be posted and sent by email as per usual, with an array of informative and interesting stories.

-- For those involved in ReefWatch or NatureWatch programs, keep an eye out for news.
+- For those involved in ReefWatch or NatureWatch citizen science programs, keep an eye out for updates.

-- Visit www.vnpa.org.au to stay up to date on campaigns, news and our ongoing work, and subscribe for email updates at vnpa.org.au/sign-up.
+- We are continuing our work to stand up for nature across the state and developing new ways to do this.
+Visit www.vnpa.org.au to stay up to date on campaigns, news and our ongoing work, and subscribe for email updates at vnpa.org.au/sign-up.